Skip to main content

 • are produced in a sustainable manner that is environmentally friendly and meets the relevant social requirements, including workers' rights and the protection of health and safety.

 Our strategy from here to 2050 is to transform ourselves into a company that will only sell decarbonized products, so as to limit their environmental impact as much as possible.
-Eni also confirms its commitment to boost its bio-refining capacity from the current 1.65 million tonnes per year to over 5 million by 2030.
-Eni guarantees the following with regard to the use of biomass at its plants:
+Eni also confirms its commitment to increase biorefinery capacity from the 1.65 million tonnes recorded in 2025 to 5 million by 2030.

-• Adaptation to the sustainability criteria outlined in the RED recast (Directive 2018/2001).
+• adaptation to sustainability criteria outlined in the European regulatory framework on biofuels.

 New range of products certified for sustainability